 2012-13: Elson joined Calgary AHL affiliate Abbotsford following his fourth WHL season with Red Deer.
 He was scoreless and -2 in two games with the Heat, who missed the playoffs after finishing fourth in the North Division.
 Elson was Red Deer’s second-leading scorer as a 20-year-old.
 He was second on the Rebels with 26 goals, one behind team leader Rhyse Dieno, and had 31 assists; finishing +26 with 60 penalty minutes in 64 games.
 Red Deer was second in the Central Division and reached the second round in the playoffs.
 Elson scored 5 goals with 4 assists in nine playoff games and was +3 with 6 penalty minutes.

 Elson has good hockey sense and can play well in all three zones of the ice.
 The physical winger plays a high energy, aggressive game and isn't afraid to drop the gloves with anyone.
 He can play on both the power play and penalty killing units with solid scoring success on either unit.
-The young forward needs to improve his offensive skills, skating speed while adding more muscle mass to play his physical style at the pro level.
+Still developing in terms of his offensive skills, skating speed and physical strength and bulk, he has shown progress at the pro level in his second season.